-Arlyn Bement, New Inventory Coordinator
+Arlyn Bement, Retail Manager, New Inventory Coordinator

 As the New Inventory Coordinator, Arlyn is responsible for ordering all retail, new bicycle parts, tools, and gadgets and helps make our customer’s bicycles look exceptional.
 He loves working here because “the job isn’t about selling bicycles, it’s about making sure everyone has access to bicycles.
 It’s not about moving product, it’s about trying to give every part a chance to be used again.”
 Before joining the Community Cycling Center in 2015, Arlyn worked at several bike shops, including Velotech and Universal Cycles in Portland and Capitol Hill Bikes in Washington DC.
 Outside of work, Arlyn enjoys bike polo, going for bike rides with his wife, trying to keep up with his dog while on a bike, and anything that keeps him from stripping paint and sanding woodwork in his house.